openstack/charm-guide/doc/source/admin/managing-power-events-topology.rst

 .. note::

-    Juju applications can be given custom names at deploy time (see `Application groups`_ in the Juju documentation).
-This document will call out these `named applications` wherever they occur.
+   A Juju application can be given a custom name (i.e. named application) at deploy time.
+When multiple units are involved this is referred to as an application group.

 **machine 17**